electrode-io/electrode/samples/universal-react-node/README.md

 #### Integration points in your app ####

-- Use [electrode-archetype-react-app](https://github.com/electrode-io/electrode-archetype-react-app) which is already integrated with [electrify](https://github.com/electrode-io/electrify) and part of [electrode-boilerplate-universal-react-node](https://github.com/electrode-io/electrode-boilerplate-universal-react-node), all you have to do is run **gulp electrify** after installing [electrode-archetype-react-app](https://github.com/electrode-io/electrode-archetype-react-app) in your app.
+- Use [electrode-archetype-react-app](https://github.com/electrode-io/electrode-archetype-react-app) which is already integrated with [electrify](https://github.com/electrode-io/electrify) and part of [electrode-boilerplate-universal-react-node](https://github.com/electrode-io/electrode-boilerplate-universal-react-node), all you have to do is run **clap electrify** after installing [electrode-archetype-react-app](https://github.com/electrode-io/electrode-archetype-react-app) in your app.
 - [Electrify](https://github.com/electrode-io/electrify) dependency `sudo npm install -g electrode-electrify ` and npm task runner integration.
 - [Electrify](https://github.com/electrode-io/electrify) command line interface (CLI) `electrify <path-to-stats.json> --open`.

-`Electrode-boilerplate-universal-react-node` & [electrode-scaffolder](https://github.com/electrode-io/generator-electrode) internally use `electrode-archetype-react-app` hence `gulp electrify` on your terminal will start the bundle viewer in the browser.
+`Electrode-boilerplate-universal-react-node` & [electrode-scaffolder](https://github.com/electrode-io/generator-electrode) internally use `electrode-archetype-react-app` hence `clap electrify` on your terminal will start the bundle viewer in the browser.

 When you install Electrify globally using `sudo npm install -g electrode-electrify`, the `Electrify` command-line tool is made available as the quickest means of checking out your bundle.
 As of `electrode-electrify v1.0.0`, the tool takes any [webpack-stats](http://webpack.github.io/docs/node.js-api.html#stats-tojson) object as input and starts out a standalone HTML page as output in your browser, all you have to do is type `electrify <path to stats.json> --open` on your terminal.